France announces tighter Covid restrictions amid Omicron surge

 On Monday, more than 1,600 new hospitalisations were recorded, bringing the total number of people in hospital as a result of Covid-19 to 17,000, according to data from France's public health authority.

-Across the continent, additional restrictions were announced in Germany and Greece as governments seek to stem the tide of positive cases.
+Elsewhere in Europe, additional restrictions were announced in Germany and Greece as governments seek to stem the tide of positive cases.

 Gatherings in Germany will be restricted in size from 27 December and gyms, swimming pools, nightclubs and cinemas will be closed to the public in several states.
 Private gatherings of vaccinated people will also be limited to a maximum of 10.

 From 3 January, the Greek government will require bars and restaurants to close by midnight and tables will be limited to six customers.
-Venues will not allowed to cater for standing customers, and if they do not comply, music will be banned in those establishments, the Reuters news agency reported.
+Venues will not be allowed to cater for standing customers, and if they do not comply, music will be banned in those establishments, the Reuters news agency reported.

 In contrast, in the UK, the Health Secretary Sajid Javid has said no further Covid restrictions will be implemented in England before the new year.
 But he said people should "remain cautious" and celebrate outside on New Year's Eve if possible.